 Aha.
 Well now – this is a topic near and dear to my heart.
 What do homeschooling moms want for Christmas?
 What do homeschooling moms want for their birthday?
 It’s a good question.
-I’ve picked out the best gifts for homeschooling moms in 2016 based on what I would love to have, what my friends would love to have, and what my readers would love to have.
+I’ve picked out the best gifts for homeschooling moms based on what I would love to have, what my friends would love to have, and what my readers would love to have.
 Between us, we represent a whole bunch of homeschooling moms!
 These Christmas gifts for homeschool moms will appeal to all ages, hobbies, and styles.
 So let’s get shopping!
 (And that, my friends is another topic near and dear to my heart.)

 Give your homeschool mom the gift of FREE unlimited entrance for the whole family to over 300 fun field trip locations!

 Museum memberships are one of the best gifts for homeschooling moms – and I have THE best place to get a museum membership.
 This particular museum has reciprocity with THREE different organizations, so the homeschooling mom in your life can take her kids FREE to all three: zoos and aquariums, children’s museums, and science and technology centers!!!
 How cool is that?
 Most Museums only have reciprocity with one or two of these organizations so to find a place with ALL THREE is awesome!

 Boonshoft Museum of Discovery has enough live animals to count as a zoo, enough science to count as a science and technology center, and enough fun to count as a children’s museum.
 Make sure you join at the FAMILY level to get the reciprocity benefits.
 You can see all of the reciprocity lists and find the museums, zoos, aquariums, and science centers in your area here.
 This gift idea is perfect for grandparents.